DeckerGirl/ENC4265portfolio/AIstatement.md

 Wayback Analysis: I have not yet used any AI for this Reflection post.

-Quick Start Guide: I used ChatGBT for section of this Reflection post.
+Quick Start Guide: As this is a vintage assignment, I did not use AI for this reflective blog.